FOCUSING ON BOTH

-You want your money working for you over time.
+Your money working for you over time.

 The name Core represents the center and majority of your investment portfolio.
 Central to the Core Portfolio's goal is global diversification.
 If done properly, diversification should reduce risk but not reduce return.
 We believe in taking on no more risk than is necessary.
 Based on a Nobel Prize-winning theory, Core Portfolio is intended to replicate the Tangency Portfolio in Modern Portfolio Theory.
 Removing the guesswork with your money, Core Portfolio relies on math and finance, and led to this feature in Forbes.

-You want to take more risk with your money.
+Take more risk with your money.

 Aggressive Portfolio still uses the DataDriven Process but is more aggressive in overweighting and underweighting investments based on valuation.
 While Aggressive Portfolio is available, our Core and Conservative portfolios meet most client needs.